lpcode808/SteamEngine25/content/atlas/concepts/Constraint-Based Creativity.md

 ---
 up: [[atlas/concepts/index]]

-# Constraint-Based Creativity: Using Limitations to Spark Innovation

 > **"Constraint as creative catalyst, not limitation"** - How boundaries create rather than restrict creative possibilities.

 ---